 How to Grow Garlic & Save Money

-It isn't too late to plant garlic.
-Maddy explain how to plant and grow garlic, suggest some varieties you can try and how to harvest and store the crop.
+Maddy explains how to plant and grow garlic, suggest some varieties you can try and how to harvest and store the crop.
 If you don't have much space to grow food, garlic can be the most cost saving crop you can grow.

-Garlic is best planted between November and April although you will generally get a bigger and better crop if you plant it in the autumn - but it isn't too late to get later varieties in the ground from now to spring.
+Garlic is best planted between November and April although you will generally get a bigger and better crop if you plant it in the autumn.
 Garlic bulbs are sold according to their suitability for spring or autumn planting.
 Once you have bought bulbs you can save the best best specimens every year and plant the cloves.
 You will then produce your own locally adapted crop.

 You may see garlic referred to as 'Hardneck' or 'Softneck' - this simply refers to the way the garlic grows: